Cordulephya divergens

-commonly known as the clubbed shutwing.
+It is commonly known as the clubbed shutwing.

-It inhabits streams in the Sydney Basin, Australia.
+It inhabits streams in the Sydney Basin, New South Wales, Australia.

-Cordulephya divergens is a small to tiny, black or purplish-black dragonfly with yellowish markings.
-It rests with its wings folded above its body in a similar manner to a damselfly.
+It is a small to tiny dragonfly, black or purplish-black with yellowish markings, and rests with its wings folded above its body, similar to a damselfly.

+Etymology

+The genus name Cordulephya combines Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel"), with Greek φυή (phyē, "form", "stature" or "growth"), thus meaning "having the form of Cordulia".

+The species name divergens is derived from the Latin divergo ("to diverge" or "spread apart"), referring to the divergent appendages.